Charlie Sweeney: 1884 season

 Meanwhile, Sweeney signed with the St. Louis Maroons of the Union Association and became the highest-paid player in the league.
 The Maroons roared through the "Onion League" and easily won the Union's only championship.

-For the season, Sweeney pitched 221 innings for the Grays, going 17-8 with a 1.55 ERA, and 271 innings for the Maroons, going 24-7 with a 1.83 ERA.
+For the season, Sweeney pitched 221 innings for the Grays, going 17–8 with a 1.55 ERA, and 271 innings for the Maroons, going 24–7 with a 1.83 ERA.

 Later baseball career

 It is possible that Sweeney's arm could not handle the strain of all those innings, because he never pitched as well again.
 The Maroons joined the National League for a brief time (1885–1886) and Sweeney continued to pitch for them.
-In 1885, battling arm injuries and drinking heavily, he went 11-21 with a 3.93 ERA in 275 innings.
+In 1885, battling arm injuries and drinking heavily, he went 11–21 with a 3.93 ERA in 275 innings.
 On June 12, 1886, Sweeney gave up seven home runs in a game, which still stands as the MLB record.
-He was released from the Maroons in mid-season after starting 5-6 with a 4.16 ERA.
+He was released from the Maroons in mid-season after starting 5–6 with a 4.16 ERA.
 The following year, he played a few games for the Cleveland Blues of the American Association before being released.
-Sweeney finished his major league career with a record of 64-52.
+Sweeney finished his major league career with a record of 64–52.
 He then moved on to play for various teams in the California League from 1888 to 1892.

 Later life

 After returning to San Francisco, Sweeney went into business with his friend, baseball player James McDonald, and married McDonald's sister Jennie.
 In July 1894, Sweeney shot and killed a man in a fight.
 The case went to trial, and Sweeney was found guilty of voluntary manslaughter and sentenced to eight years in prison.
-He was released in March 1898.
+He was pardoned and released in March 1898 after it was acknowledge that one of the witness's at his trial had perjured himself.
 He then began working as an umpire in the California League, and in August he got into an argument at a game, assaulted someone, and was arrested.

 Sweeney suffered from tuberculosis during the last years of his life.
 He died in San Francisco in 1902, nine days short of his 39th birthday.
 He is interred at Cypress Lawn Memorial Park in Colma, California.